What this document is for

 - Monitor the progress and stability of placements to safeguard and support children

 The County Council may also use information in other ways compatible with the above.
 Primarily this will include supporting the work of other public bodies providing services to migrants and refugees.
-More details of the services can be found on the County Council’s website.
+More details of the services are available on the County Council’s website.

-What information do we collect and use about you?
+What personal information we collect and use about you

 - Personal and contact details such as name, address including email address, telephone number,